ASTHA29DUBEY/ASTHA29DUBEY/README.md

 Hi there!👋

 I'm Astha dubey, a passionate and curious individual always seeking new things and technologies.
 I'm a 20-year-old Software and a Web-developer currently pursuing my bachelor's degree in computer science and engineering.
-I'm  proficient in Python, HTML, CSS , JavaScript and familiar with bootstrap and react js.
+I'm proficient in HTML, CSS, JavaScript, python and familiar with bootstrap and react js.

 🔭 What I’m currently working on.